 A deformable image registration from Image R to Image S as Deformable Spatial Registration Object.

-Action: A Contourer Actor allows propagation of the structures from Image R to Image S based on the deformable image registration.
+Action: A Contour Deformer Actor allows propagation of the structures from Image R to Image S based on the deformable image registration.

 Stored: The structures in Image S are stored as a RT Struct Object.

-X.4.2.4.1 (Multimodality) Contouring II Use Case Testing
+X.4.2.3.2 Multimodality Contouring II Process Flow

-Should be possible to reuse most of (Multimodality) Contouring I Use Case Testing.
+Figure X.4.2.3.2-1 Process Flow for Multimodality Contouring II

-X.4.2.5 Use Case #5: Dose Deformation
+X.4.2.4 Use Case #4: Dose Deformation

 The deformable image registration is used to map the dose from one image to another in the system.